How to Replace BackgroundWorker with Async/Await and Tasks

 - Cancellation required several pieces to be set, and if you miss one piece the result won’t meet your expectation.

-Thread.Sleep), so if you need to call an async function you won’t know how to in a glance.
+When you need to call an async function like

 Well, now it’s time to kill the bird.
 And you can easily see the changes here in the commit.